Merger of Alaska Airlines and Hawaiian Airlines

 On December 3, 2023, Alaska Airlines announced plans to acquire Hawaiian Airlines.
 Airline industry analysts had promoted the merger for years, which would create a combined carrier focused on the West Coast of the United States.
 The merger provided Alaska, which is primarily a domestic carrier with narrowbody aircraft, with Hawaiian's widebody jets, pilots, and international networks.

 The proposed merger was approved by shareholders of Hawaiian Airlines in April 2024.
 The merger was previously approved by the boards of both Alaska Air Group and Hawaiian Holdings, Inc. In August 2024, the proposed merger received de-facto approval from the Department of Justice.
-In September 2024, the Department of Transportation officially cleared the deal allowing it to close.
+In September 2024, the Department of Transportation officially cleared the deal.
 On September 18, 2024, the merger was completed.

 Financials

 Under the deal, Alaska acquired shares of Hawaiian for $1.9 billion in cash along with an assumption of approximately $900 million in outstanding debt, valuing the company at $18 per share.
 The price represented a significant premium over Hawaiian's valuation prior to the deal's announcement which had hit a 52-week low of $4 in October 2023.

-The deal is widely viewed as a lifeline for Hawaiian Airlines which has experienced declining revenue and a shaky bottomline since COVID-19.
+The deal was widely viewed as a lifeline for Hawaiian Airlines which had experienced declining revenue and a shaky bottomline since COVID-19.

 Combined route network and branding

-When the merger was announced, the companies overlapped on 12 nonstop routes which they described as minimal.
-Alaska Airlines emphasized its experience operating an intra-Alaska network including service to 16 destinations not reachable by road while pledging to maintain a robust interisland schedule in Hawaii to neighbor islands.
+When the merger was announced, the companies overlapped on 12 nonstop routes, an issue that they described as minimal.
+Alaska Airlines highlighted its experience operating within Alaska, including service to 16 communities without road access, and pledged to maintain a strong interisland schedule in Hawaii.

-The merger provided Alaska, which is primarily a domestic carrier with narrowbody aircraft, with Hawaiian's widebody jets, pilots, and international networks.
+The merger provided Alaska with Hawaiian's widebody jets, pilots, and international networks.
 The deal retains both Alaska Airlines and Hawaiian Airlines as separate brands.
 The combined company would control approximately 40% of the traffic between Hawaii and the United States mainland.

 Loyalty program integration

 Under the deal, Hawaiian Airlines would become a member of the Oneworld alliance and the two airlines would operate a combined frequent-flier program.
-The airlines have confirmed that miles held in Hawaiian's HawaiianMiles frequent flyer program would be converted to Alaska Airlines Mileage Plan scheme at a 1:1 ratio.
+The airlines confirmed that miles held in Hawaiian's HawaiianMiles frequent flyer program would be converted to Alaska Airlines Mileage Plan scheme at a 1:1 ratio.
 Those who qualify for "Pualani Elite" statuses in HawaiianMiles would see their elite status transferred to Mileage Plan.
 Analysts noted that the combined program would benefit HawaiianMiles members by making earned miles more valuable and increasing redemption opportunities.

-Reactions to proposed merger
+Reactions to the proposed merger

 A merger between Alaska Airlines and Hawaiian Airlines had long been speculated on by industry insiders and analysts.
-The Wall Street Journal speculated that consolidation would lead to higher prices for consumers on flights to Hawaii although this was disputed by the companies.
+In 2024, the Wall Street Journal speculated that consolidation would lead to higher prices for consumers on flights to Hawaii although this was disputed by the companies.